 Is Salford part of Manchester?

-From that time on, the Manchester “brand” has proved more attractive to investors.
+From that time on, with the nous of Sir Howard Bernstein and the new-found pragmatic leadership of first Stringer and later Sir Richard Leese, Manchester has eclipsed its neighbour.
+As a result, the Manchester “brand” has proved more attractive to investors.
 Since then, you can’t look left or right without seeing a crane in the city centre.

 Proof of this sense of unity and global appeal is when Manchester gave birth to the iconic city brand I Love MCR, conceived by civic pride following disturbances in both cities.
 The brand continues to champion community spirit and boost the economy across Greater Manchester.

 “Not so long ago, I moved from Salford to Manchester,” says local Stephen.
 “The only difference I’ve noticed is the day on which my rubbish is collected and the colour of the recycling bins.”